ShainaShortNEURON/DopaEffect/README.md

-Use the jupyter notebook DopaEffect7MAR2024_SMS.ipynb.
+Use the jupyter notebook Exp1_DopaEffect15MAR2024.ipynb.

+Older verion: DopaEffect7MAR2024_SMS.ipynb.
 The original Model.py is the older version.